 DIRECTOR, YOUTH HOCKEY

-Annie Camins is in her fifth season with the Chicago Blackhawks as Director of Youth Hockey.
+Annie Camins is in her eighth season with the Chicago Blackhawks as Director of Youth Hockey.

 Camins graduated from the University of New Hampshire, where she captained her team to the NCAA Division I National Championship, beating Providence College in five overtime periods, the longest recorded college game in hockey history.
 She went on to become a finalist for the 1998 Olympic Hockey Team and continued to play as an Inline National Team player, winning both gold and silver medals.